 up considerably more space when grown on individual plant pots,

 so don't be too enthusiastic when ordering as you

 may end up with more than you can deal with.

 Fill the pots with compost and firm down gently, use a finger to make a hole about the same size as the root ball of the cuttings.

 the plant into the hole and gentle push the compost up against

 the root ball.
 The soil level should be exactly the same as

 it is for the cutting, not sticking out at all nor buried below

 If you are bothered about remembering which plant is which variety if you have bought a selection, now is the time to label them.
-These four are different varieties as can be seen to some degree by their different leaf size, colour and start of growth habit.
-Don't try to remember - you won't!
+These are four are different varieties as can be seen to some degree by their different leaf size, shade and start of growth habit.
+Don't think you'll just remember - you won't!

 all of your plants are potted up, you will need to water them